Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-pandas.md

 df.columns = ['Code', 'City']
 ```

 `read_csv()` supports other parameters as well, including `skipinitialspace`, which ignores white space after delimiters, and `nrows`, which reads the specified number of rows and is useful when dealing with very large files.
-For a complete list of parameters supported by `read_csv()`, refer to [the method's documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html#pandas.read_csv).
+For a complete list of parameters supported by `read_csv()`, refer to the [read_csv() documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html#pandas.read_csv).

 ## Cleaning and filtering data